 - Lives sports… A JLG Sports Project Architect knows what it takes to build practice and competition fields and courts for all types of sports, including football, basketball, baseball, hockey, softball, soccer, and volleyball – and how to take those spaces outside-the-box.

 - …Both on and off the field.
-A JLG Sports Architect is as knowledgeable of the fan experience and they are on sports medicine, sight lines, A/V, and food service.
+A JLG Sports Architect is as knowledgeable of the fan experience as they are on sports medicine, sight lines, A/V, and food service.

 - Is a team and client champion.
 A JLG Sports Project Architect leads teams of specialty consultants, vendors, and other athletic entities, and gains the unequivocal trust of our clients.